Anadenanthera colubrina: Nomenclature

 Anadenanthera colubrina is known by many names throughout South America.
-In Peru it is known as willka (also spelled wilca, vilca and huilca) which in the Quechua languages means "sacred".
+In Peru it is known as willka (also spelled wilca, vilca and huilca) which in the Quechua languages means "grandchild."

 Geography

 A. colubrina is found in Argentina, Bolivia, Brazil, Ecuador, Paraguay, Peru, Cuba, and Mauritius.

 Natural growing conditions

 A. colubrina grows at altitudes of about 315–2200 m with roughly 25–60 cm per year of precipitation and a mean temperature of 21 C. It tends to grow on rocky hillsides in well-drained soil, often in the vicinity of rivers.
 It grows quickly at 1-1.5 m per year in good conditions.
 The growing areas are often "savannah to dry rainforest."
 Flowering can begin in as soon as two years after germination.

 General uses

 Food

 A sweetened drink is made from the bark.

 Gum

 Gum from the tree can be used in the same way as gum arabic.